tylersayshi/rss-quest/README.md

 Feeds and posts infrequently changed, so I've set this up to be a static index that will be stored in your browser for near instant search speeds locally.

 As the search set grows I may adjust this, but for now, it's quite fast and nice.
 Give it a try!

+If you wanna learn more about the motivation and mechanics behind [rss.quest](https://rss.quest) I wrote a post about it here: https://tylur.blog/the-blog-web/ :)